gabrie30/joke/README.md

 .nullvalue NULL
 ```

+## content
+> Jokes are scraped from reddits /r/jokes.
+Any joke labeled 18+ is excluded from collection by default, however this does not mean all jokes collected are of good taste.
+Use at your own discretion.

 ## troubleshooting

 - Make sure `$HOME/go/bin` is in your $PATH `go env | grep GOBIN` if not, you'll need to set it or put `$HOME/go/bin/joke` somewhere in your $PATH